jklymak/Phy426/docs/Labs/LaminarFlow.md

 ## Osborne Reynolds demonstration

-Show the difference between flows as the Reynlds number is increased using the Osborne-Reynolds apparatus
+Show the difference between flows as the Reynolds number is increased using the Osborne-Reynolds apparatus

 ## Links